crossbario/crossbar-examples/README.md

 For historic reasons, the [Autobahn|Python repository](https://github.com/tavendo/AutobahnPython) also contains some examples for using WAMP.
 The most relevant to the general Crossbar.io user can be found in [this directory](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp).
 These are almost always for both Python and JavaScript (using Autobahn|JS).

 Some of the instructions here still assume a basic router in Autobahn|Python which has since been removed, but in principle they should run with Crossbar.io.
-Chances to happen across an outdated example are higher here, however.
-Should you find such an example, then please file an issue (or fix it and send us a pull request).
+The chance of running across an outdated example here are higher, however.
+Should you find such an example, please file an issue (or fix it and send us a pull request).